 The Time ATAC pedals are unique in the marketplace and provide a unique feeling than the rest of the pedals in the test.
 For starters, they're the only model that provides lateral float, the premise being that the ability to move side to side is easier on the joints in the legs than a fixed toe position.
 The pedals also have a fixed rear arch and a front arch that is spring loaded and responsible for engagement and release.
-They're lightweight and have great mud shedding characteristics making them competition worthy.
+They're lightweight and have great mud shedding characteristics making them competition worthy and a favorite among wet weather and cyclocross riders.

 Time ATAC at altitude.